Homemade Stuffed Seitan Roast En Croute

 This recipe is definitely not light on the ingredients, but hey – it’s a special occasion!
 And each ingredient has a very specific function that come together to make the best taste and texture roast you’ll ever eat!

-For the seitan itself, you’ll need:
+For the seitan, you’ll need:

 • Chopped onion, celery, and garlic